pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

 </tbody>
 </table>

-Consider setting your [firewall (external link)](https://help.ubuntu.com/lts/serverguide/firewall.html#firewall-logs) on your rack and region controllers to disallow communication on all ports except those used by MAAS.
+Consider setting your [firewall ](https://help.ubuntu.com/lts/serverguide/firewall.html#firewall-logs) on your rack and region controllers to disallow communication on all ports except those used by MAAS.
 For example, assuming you have installed `ufw`, you could execute:

     sudo ufw enable
     sudo ufw default deny incoming